InjectiveLabs/injective-ts/packages/sdk-ts/README.md

 ## 📖 Documentation

-There are couple of components within this package.
-This package offers clients that can be easily instantiated so you can access all functionalities easily.
-Also, it offer decoupled exports so you can instantiate classes that you only need so you can utilize tree-shaking in the build process and reduce the file-size of the imports.

-We are going to go through all of the components of the package and explain them in depth.

-### Classes

-This package contains some utility classes that can enhance the developer experience.

-- `Address` class -> Can be used to get details about an injective address,

-### Client

-This package contains utility classes which ease the way we consume data from data sources.
+There are two pieces of the `sdk-ts` - **querying a data source** and **making transactions**.

+### Querying a data source

-There are two data sources available:
+There are 2 data sources that can be accessed through the `sdk-ts`:

-- Chain -> Consuming data directly from the chain,
+- The Injective chain itself through a sentry node,
-- Exchange -> Consuming data directly from the exchange (indexer) API,
+- The Exchange API indexer (indexer of events from the Injective chain to a MongoDB),

-At the moment, only the gRPC method of consuming the data is supported, we might introduce REST as well in the future.
+For each of the data sources there are two ways that they can be queried:

+- using the gRPC protocol,
+- using REST

+We also have a GraphQL consumer of the Peggy subgraph on Ethereum (used only for tracking deposits and withdrawals on Ethereum).

+For the 2 main data sources, there are abstraction classes that developers can use to access specific modules of the Injective Chain **or** specific modules within the Exchange API.
+The responses of these requests are always mapped into normal JavaScript objects (regardless of the data source type) and served to the end user.

-### Core
+### Making Transactions

-This package contains utility message classes that can help generate messages which can be packed into a transaction and broadcasted to the chain.
-Messages are separated into folders that correspond to a module on the Injective chain.
+To interact with Injective, the user has to issue a transaction.
+Each transaction that is broadcasted to Injective can hold multiple messages that can change the state of the Injective chain.
+Within the `core` folder, developers can find a convenient way to make these messages with methods that can convert these messages in a way that they can be used by developers in different scenarios (broadcasting using the normal cosmos way or converted to EIP712 to be signed using Ethereum wallets).

-Every message is represented as a `MsgBase` class, which has couple of mapping functionalities:
+Every message extends the `MsgBase` interface, which has couple of mapping functionalities:
 - `toData` -> Converts the Message to a simple Object representation,
-- `toProto` -> Returns a proto representation of the message,
+- `toProto` -> Returns a proto representation of the Message,
-- `toDirectSign` -> Converts the Message to a proto representation + type (ready for client side usage),
+- `toDirectSign` -> Converts the Message to a proto representation (ready to be used in the normal Cosmos way of handling transactions),
-- `toWeb3` -> Converts the Message to a web3 representation + type (ready for web3-gateway usage i.e browser),
+- `toWeb3` -> Converts the Message to a web3 representation + type (ready to be used in the Ethereum way of handling transactions using EIP712 typed data),

-### Utils

-This package contains some utility functions and constants.

-### Local

-This package contains some utility functions and constants for client-side usage (a local - node environment)

-- `Network` class -> Can be used to get a pre-defined set of endpoints (sentry, api, etc) for easier usage,
-- `PrivateKey` class -> Can be used to sign transactions, etc
-- `InjectiveTx` class -> Can be used to prepare a transaction for signing/broadcasting on the client side,
-- `TxService` class -> Can be used for simulating or broadcasting a transaction on the client side
+There are also some utility classes and functions that are exposed from the package.
+There is also a `local` folder that exposes some utility classes that can be used to make developers life easier in a Node environment.

 ---